andris9/hoodiecrow/README.md

 Sudo is needed to bind to port 143 (default for IMAP) or 993 (default for IMAP over SSL).
 If you choose to use a higher port, say 1143 (`imapper -p 1143`), you do not need to use sudo.

 `imapper` command also provides an incoming SMTP server which distributes all incoming messages appropriately.
-To use it, use *smtpPort* option (`hoodiecrow --smtpPort=1025`). **The SMTP server has no proper filtering, security and scaling.
+To use it, use *smtpPort* option (`imapper --smtpPort=1025`). **The SMTP server has no proper filtering, security and scaling.
 You should not use the SMTP server in any production environment.** If you need a production quality SMTP server in nodejs, check out Haraka.

 > **Protip** Running `imapper --help` displays useful information about command line options for Imapper and some sample configuration data.